Lemokey P1 HE Keyboard Review

 HE settings can only be adjusted when using a wired connection.
 However, once saved to onboard memory, they remain accessible even in wireless mode.

-This keyboard also supports several additional features related to analog key settings, detailed below.
+This keyboard also supports several additional features related to its adjustable switches, detailed below.
 Many of these features are still in active development, so their behavior may change with future updates.

 • Rapid Trigger: This setting can dynamically adjust your switches' actuation and reset points based on distance rather than being fixed at a specific point along the keystroke.
 This allows for faster follow-up inputs, which can be especially beneficial in scenarios like counter-strafing in FPS games.